 Sambodhi Parayan Shala

-This building is used for workshops and conferences.
-It can accommodate 60 people.
+These are used for workshops and conferences, between them accommodating 120 people, as well as including halls for meetings.
 Upaya was featured on the cover page of the centenary edition of the journal of the Indian Institute of Architecture, titled ‘The Architecture of Happiness’.

 Nagarjuna Training Institute Building

-This houses a library, classrooms, a computer room, and offices for teaching staff.
+This houses a library, classrooms, a computer room, and offices for the teaching staff.

 Grudrakuta, the women’s residence and guest house, accommodates 80 women.
-Bodhichitta, the men’s residence, accommodates 120 people.
+The two parts of Bodhichitta, the men’s residences, accommodates 120 people.